arthurbolsoni/Purple-adblock/README.md

 # Purple-adblock
 Adblock for the purple website using server side signature

-I think that it could run all in client side. but anyway need translate the python for js and try.
+Have two version, the old in python3.8, i translate for NodeJS for put on server.

 # WARNING!
 This project has no intention of harming anyone.